Practical and accurate density functionals for transition-metal heterogeneous catalysis: Introduction

-In this work, we introduce two new NSC-DFAs tailored for transition-metal surface chemistry.
-We start from a self-consistent calculation using the BEEF-vdW~\cite{wellendorffDensityFunctionalsSurface2012a} DFA, which is a dispersion-corrected GGA that was designed for surface science and already exhibits good performance.
-From the BEEF-vdW orbitals, we construct a hybrid functional evaluated non-self-consistently (hBEEF-vdW@BEEF-vdW) with one additional free parameter for the fraction of exact exchange replacing semilocal exchange.
-We also construct a double-hybrid extension (dhBEEF-vdW@BEEF-vdW) with a second free parameter for the fraction of RPA correlation replacing semilocal correlation (see Methods).
-The new parameters of these NSC-DFAs are empirically tuned against a carefully curated, diverse dataset of seven accurate adsorption energies (Supplementary Section~\ref{si-sec:opt_process}), but we show that their predictions are qualitatively and quantitatively accurate across a broad range of molecule-surface phenomena that were not used for tuning.
-Our hybrid DFA, hBEEF-vdW@BEEF-vdW, achieves accuracy comparable to that of RPA on a dataset of 39 adsorption energies while improving upon RPA on a dataset of 17 surface chemistry barrier heights.
-Notably, it resolves the CO adsorption puzzle, correctly predicting the preferred binding configuration of CO on Pt(111) that has challenged previous hybrids.
-Our double-hybrid DFA, dhBEEF-vdW@BEEF-vdW, yields substantial accuracy improvements over RPA, achieving a mean absolute deviation of \SI{11}{kJ/mol} (within ``transition-metal chemical accuracy''~\cite{deyonkerQuantitativeComputationalThermochemistry2007} of \SI{13}{\kjmol}) for adsorption energies and outperforming RPA for barrier heights, while retaining correct behavior for CO adsorption.
+The resulting two NSC-DFAs surpass conventional RPA in accuracy while maintaining a highly economical computational cost.
+The hybrid NSC-DFA, hBEEF-vdW@BEEF-vdW, matches the performance of RPA for 39 adsorption energies---far beyond its limited tuning set---and improves upon RPA for 17 surface reaction barriers.
+Notably, it resolves the CO adsorption puzzle, correctly predicting the preferred binding configuration of CO on Pt(111) that has challenged previous self-consistent semilocal (and even hybrid) DFAs.
+Our double-hybrid DFA, dhBEEF-vdW@BEEF-vdW, yields substantial accuracy improvements over RPA, achieving a mean absolute deviation of \SI{11.8}{\kjmol} (within ``transition-metal chemical accuracy''~\cite{deyonkerQuantitativeComputationalThermochemistry2007} of \SI{13}{\kjmol}) for adsorption energies and outperforming RPA for barrier heights, while retaining correct behavior for CO adsorption.